Arrested for a DUI but feel that you passed your field sobriety tests (FST)?

 After you have walked this line and realize you may be in some trouble, the officer will ask you to do this: Raise one foot (either one) off the ground at least 6 inches.
 Do not stop, don’t let your foot touch the ground, point the toes of the raised foot toward the ground, keep your arms at your side, keep your eyes on your raised foot, and count out loud from 1 to 30.

-The bottom line is, these drills are intended to make anyone look suspicious so an officer can request a breath test.
+The bottom line is, these drills are intended to make anyone look suspicious so an officer can request a breath or blood test.

 The drills basically let you know if you have good balance and attention.
 If the officer is doing her job, she’ll ask you first if you have any physical problems that would prevent you from doing the drills.
 (Officers are not supposed to perform the drills on someone with balance problems, knee problems, back problems, ankle problems, foot problems, etc.) The problem is that officers rarely explain to the subject the extent of the drills they expect them to do.
 So how is someone supposed to know if they have a physical condition that may prove problematic as to show “sober balance”?